-Changing trends in customer engagement have led to many innovative ways to use chatbots.
-It is causing a revolution in customer experience and an increase in customer satisfaction.
+Changing trends in customer engagement have led to many innovative ways where chatbots can be used.
+Chatbots improve customer experience and increase customer satisfaction.

 Using a chatbot for enterprise customer service has many benefits: